-Where Tier 3 is selected, a reasonable level of fire safety may be achieved by a comparative or probabilistic analysis with other methods and must be benchmarked against similar guidance.
+Where Tier 3 is selected, a reasonable level of fire safety may be achieved by a comparative or probabilistic analysis of methods.
+The methods must be benchmarked against similar guidance.

-It will be the responsibility of the competent professional to undertake this analysis to establish that compliance with the objectives of the Building Regulations is achieved, to oversee the remediation works and to provide certification on completion (see Appendix E and F).
+It will be the responsibility of the competent professional to undertake this analysis to establish that compliance with the objectives of the Building Regulations is achieved, to oversee the remediation works and to provide certification on completion (see Appendices E and F).

-9.5.1 Alternative approaches and options for remedial works
+9.5.1 Alternative Approaches and Options for Remedial Works

-When it is established through reference to the Process Flow Chart (Dig 1), that it is impractical to comply with the original FSC, either without modification (Tier 1), or with limited modification (Tier 2), alternative measure(s) may need to be considered by the competent professional to provide a similar overall level of fire safety for the occupants of the building in compliance with Section 18 (2) of the Fire Services Act 1981 & 2003.
+When it is established through reference to the Process Flow Chart (Diagram 1), that it is impractical to comply with the original FSC, either without modification (Tier 1), or with limited modification (Tier 2), alternative measure(s) may need to be considered by the competent professional to provide a similar overall level of fire safety for the occupants of the building in compliance with Section 18(2) of the Fire Services Act 1981 & 2003.
 In this case Tier 3 may be the most appropriate approach.
 As each building is physically unique, in terms of size, layout, structure and each may have alterative fire safety strategies.
 It must be understood that alternative measure/s that are acceptable in one building may not be acceptable in another building.
-A non-exhaustive list of alternative measures that may be considered are as follows:
+A non-exhaustive list of alternative measures that may be considered is as follows: